Table of contents

 ESG investments are forms of investment that focus on sustainability and take ESG factors into account.
 Companies that wish to invest in ESG investments must operate sustainably and demonstrate transparent business practices.
 This form of investment is becoming increasingly important as it not only generates financial returns, but can also have a positive impact on society and the environment.

 In ESG investing, companies are assessed on the basis of their environmental, social and governance performance.
-There are various options for sustainable investing such as specialized funds or individual stock selection processes.
+There are various options for sustainable investments such as specialized ESG funds or individual stock selection processes.
 Through targeted financing, investors can help drive positive change in the economy and create a more sustainable financial system.

 ESG ratings and scores are used to evaluate companies in terms of their sustainability performance.
 These ratings are based on various criteria such as environmental impact, working conditions and transparency of business practices.
 A good rating can improve a company's image and have a positive long-term impact on financial performance.